comsci-uwc-isak/unit-1-project-rikiod/README.md

 cd ../scripts
 echo "The car with license plate $file traveled $total km."
 ```
+It should be noted that this summarize program doesn't find the average distance covered by a singular car.

 ### 7. Backing up the database
 Inputs: name of location to backup (ex. hard drive name)